Epic / MyChart data is imported only after user authorization. See integration overview

 Imported categories

-What MedLocker imports from Epic in v1
+What MedLocker may import from Epic in v1.

 Storage and retention